imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

 - [What It Is][], by Lynda Barry
+- Songwriting Without Boundaries: Lyric Writing Exercises for Finding Your Voice, by Pat Pattison
 - Food of the Gods: The Search for the Original Tree of Knowledge – A Radical History of Plants, Drugs, and Human Evolution, by Terence McKenna
 - [The Amateur's Mind][], by Jeremy Silman
 - Working Effectively With Legacy Code, by Michael Feathers
 - Blindness, by José Saramago
 - XUnit Test Patterns, by Gerard Meszaros
 - Structure and Interpretation of Computer Programs, by Harold Abelson and Gerald Jay Sussman

+### 2019

+- What Can I Be, by Ann Rand & Ingrid Fiksdahl King
+- [The Sound of Silence][], by Katrina Goldsaito & Julia Kuo

 ### 2018